About the Combined Test

-By measuring the thickness of tissue fluid that lies under the skin at the back of the baby’s neck, the Nuchal Translucency, a computer programme can convert this, the length of the baby and the mother’s age into a risk for Down Syndrome, Edward Syndrome and Patau Syndrome for that baby.
-Because it is based on the appearance of an individual baby, the technique can also be used in twins and triplets etc to give a risk for each baby.
+By measuring the thickness of tissue fluid that lies under the skin at the back of the baby’s neck (the Nuchal Translucency), a computer programme can convert this measurement plus the length of the baby and the mother’s age into a single risk for Down Syndrome, Edward Syndrome and Patau Syndrome.
+As it is based on the appearance of an individual baby, the technique can also be used in multiple pregnancies to give a risk for each baby.

 Why do I also have a blood test?

-The test has a detection rate of 80% based on scan alone rising to nearly 90% in single pregnancies if blood markers (PAPP-A and free B-hCG) are also measured in a sample of blood taken from the pregnant woman’s arm at the time of the scan.
-Results based on scan are available on the day and blood tests results are available within a few days.
+The test has a detection rate of 80% based just on the scan.
+This increases to to nearly 90% in single pregnancies if blood markers (PAPP-A and free B-hCG) are also measured in a sample of blood taken from your arm at the time of the scan.
+Results based on scan are available on the day and blood tests results are usually available within a few days.

 If the probability result is more than 1:150 then further testing like CVS, Amniocentesis or non-invasive prenatal testing (NIPT) should be considered.